ArtistaVeKaras/IenteljProjects/README.md

 # IenteljProjects
 Intelj projects
-This files and projects are jsu tsome of the few projects im currently working on.
+This files and projects are just some of the few projects im currently working on.